 It is really important that you try to complete the 24- and 48- week followup assessments, regardless of which group you are allocated to.
 Even if you stop using the IBPI website, your insights are still important to us so please do complete the assessments when requested.
 This will ensure we have all the information we need to properly test whether the website is beneficial.
 If you struggle to complete any of the questionnaires, you can request a support call with a member of the research team who will be able to help.
+We may also email, call or text you to remind you to complete your questionnaires and offer you the opportunity to complete them over the phone.
 You will be paid £10 as a thank you for your time when you complete the questionnaires at 24 and 48 weeks.
 This is a total of £20.

-If you are assigned to the group that has access to the IBPI online intervention, you might also be invited to participate in a feedback interview later on in the trial.
+If you are assigned to the group that has access to the IBPI online intervention, you will be invited to participate in a brief survey that will ask you about your opinion of the online intervention and to share your opinion of your experiences during the trial.
+You will be paid £5 as a thank you for completing the feedback survey.
+You may also be invited to a feedback interview later on in the trial.
 The purpose of the feedback interview is to help us get a better understanding of how you used the website, what you found helpful and unhelpful, and whether it had a lasting impact on you.
 In total, up to 20 participants who have had access to the intervention website will be invited to participate in a feedback interview.
 If you're selected and agree to participate, you'll receive £40 for your time.
 This interview is separate from, and in addition to, the initial screening and eligibility check that all participants will complete.
 The feedback interview will be recorded, transcribed, and analysed to help us understand more about how people experience the website.
 Recordings will be securely destroyed following completion of transcription.
 All transcripts will be pseudonymised, which means that all of your personal information will be removed from the transcript.
 As such, neither the feedback interview transcript nor any quotes published can be linked to you in any way.

-We may periodically send participants newsletters with updates about the trial progress and reminders to log into the website.
+We may periodically sent participants newsletters with updates about the trial progress and reminders to log into the website.